mkilgore/protura/README.md

   - Supports executing ELF and #! programs.
 - TTY Layer
   - A TTY layer exists, with support for the most common `termios` settings
+  - The console understands most of the basic VT100 escape sequences, and ncurses includes a termiofo entry for Protura
   - Currently no PTY support, the only supported TTYs are serial and keyboard/console
-    - The keyboard/console TTY does not currently understand VT102 escape codes
 - PCI
   - Currently supports a small set of PCI devices, though the basic framework is there to support more
   - Current supported devices: